lzheng1026/Fairness-in-Single-Resource-Environment/README.md

 This repository is the simulation component of the literature review project for fairness in single resource environments.
 This project is part of Analytical Performance Modeling (Fall 2020 COSC-450) taught by Professor Kristen Gardner at Amherst College.

-See more details abotu the project in /docs.
+See literature review in /docs.

 ## Simulation